Carpal Tunnel Syndrome (cont.)

 - Which specialists are involved in the care of patients with carpal tunnel syndrome?

 - Find a local Rheumatologist in your town

 What is the treatment for carpal tunnel syndrome?
-Can carpal tunnel syndrome be prevented?
+Is it possible to prevent carpal tunnel syndrome?

 The choice of treatment for carpal tunnel syndrome depends on the severity of the symptoms and any underlying disease that might be causing the symptoms.

 Initial treatment usually includes rest, immobilization of the wrist in a splint, and occasionally ice application.
 Those whose occupations are aggravating the symptoms should modify their activities.
 For example, computer keyboards and chair height may need to be adjusted to optimize comfort.
 These measures, as well as periodic resting and range of motion stretching exercise of the wrists, can actually prevent the symptoms of carpal tunnel syndrome that are caused by repetitive overuse.
 Underlying conditions or diseases are treated individually.
 Fractures can require orthopedic management.
 Obese individuals will be advised regarding weight reduction.
 Rheumatoid disease is treated with measures directed against the underlying arthritis.
 Wrist swelling that can be associated with pregnancy resolves in time after delivery of the baby.